-After graduation, Clinton went to work for the Children's Defense Fund in Massachusetts and served as a lawyer for the impeachment inquiry staff advising the Judiciary Committee of the House of Representatives.
-She then "followed her heart to Arkansas," where Bill had begun a political career.
-They married in 1975.
-She joined the faculty of the University of Arkansas Law School, teaching law and running legal clinics representing disenfranchised people.
-In 1978, President Jimmy Carter appointed her to the board of the Legal Services Corporation, and Bill Clinton became governor of Arkansas.
-Their daughter, Chelsea, was born in 1980.
+After graduation, Hillary Rodham advised the Children’s Defense Fund in Cambridge and joined the impeachment inquiry staff advising the Judiciary Committee of the House of Representatives.
+Then she “followed her heart to Arkansas,” where Bill had begun his political career.
+They married on October 11, 1975.
+She joined the faculty of the University of Arkansas Law School, and in 1978, President Jimmy Carter appointed her to the board of the Legal Services Corporation.
+Bill Clinton was elected governor of Arkansas, and in 1980 their daughter, Chelsea, was born.
+For twelve years, as Arkansas’s ﬁrst lady, Hillary balanced family, law, and public service.
+Then Bill was elected president.

 You Might Also Like